 Preferential voting is used in the House of Representatives because it is designed to result in the election of a person who receives the broadest support from the electorate, even though that person may not be the first choice of the majority of voters in the electorate.

 The use of the preferential voting system makes it difficult for independents and minor parties to secure seats in the House of Representatives.
 The proportion of women in the House – currently 45 out of 151 seats – is also negatively impacted by this voting system.
 This is because most successful candidates are members of the two major parties, so the number of women elected depends on the number of women preselected by the major parties to stand as candidates.

 How Senators are elected

 Senators are elected for a term of six years on a rotational basis.
-So, while each state has 12 Senators and each territory two, only half of these will face re-election at a normal federal election, while the other half will continue to serve the remainder of their six year term until the following election.
+So, while each state has 12 Senators and each territory two, only half of the Senators will face re-election at a normal federal election.
+The other half will continue to serve the remainder of their six-year term until the following election.

 Senators are elected according to a more complex system of counting votes called ‘proportional representation’.
 This system helps to ensure that a wider range of political parties is elected in accordance with their share of the vote.
 It also enables multiple Senators to be elected in each state.

 According to proportional representation, a candidate must obtain a certain proportion of the votes, called a ‘quota’ in order to be elected.
 A quota is determined by dividing the total number of votes by one more than the number of candidates, then adding one.
 For example, if the total number of votes in a state is 1.4 million and six Senators are to be elected, the quota will be 200,001 (1,400,000 divided by seven plus one).